wsamuelsson/atg-interview/README.md

 ### $python3 output_winner_stats.py --test=true
 A simple sanity check to see that we are computing the correct statistics.
-Generates a json file  where the following stats are true:
+Computes statistics on a json file  where the following stats are true:

 % Fav wins 28.571428571428573